 Prevalence of AMR genes and variants organized by Antibiotic Resistance Ontology phenotypic classification.
 Values reflect percentage of completely sequenced genomes, completely sequenced plasmids, or whole-genome shotgun assemblies that have at least one AMR determinant associated with the phenotypic class.
 Default view includes percentages calculated based on Perfect plus Strict RGI hits.
 Select the checkbox to view percentages based on only Perfect matches to AMR reference sequences curated in CARD (note: this excludes resistance via mutation as references in protein variant models are often wild-type, sensitive sequences).

 Prevalence of AMR genes and variants organized by CARD detection model.
 Values reflect percentage of completely sequenced genomes, completely sequenced plasmids, or whole-genome shotgun assemblies that have at least one hit to the AMR detection model.
 The search box can be used to filter results by gene family names (e.g. TEM-), pathogens (e.g. Pseudomonas), or the ARO categories used in the Phenotype table above (e.g. macrolide).
+Multiple search terms will search for entries containing all given terms.
 For more complex queries, please Download the full data set.

 |Gene||Species||Criteria||NCBI Chromosome||NCBI Plasmid||NCBI WGS||Category|